Subscribe to our Newsletter

 Each year group in the academy will be 180, giving a total size of 900 pupils.

-In 2020 the academy will welcome our first year 7 pupils and in 2021 year 7 and year 8 until in September 2024 the academy will have pupils in all years reaching a capacity of 900.
 The academy is large enough to meet the demand for additional school places required but small enough to offer an intimate and caring approach to all pupils and families.

 Pupils will embark upon an inclusive, fulfilling, broad and balanced curriculum.
 In addition to English and Mathematics, they will study a Modern Foreign Language (French or Spanish), Science, Computer Science/ICT, History, Citizenship, RE and Geography.

 A fresh modern building accommodating state of the art facilities including:

 The Altus Education Partnership was set up in 2017 by the Governing Body of Rochdale Sixth Form College, an outstanding provider of A Level education serving young people from all areas of the Borough of Rochdale including Middleton and Heywood.

 Rochdale Sixth Form College opened in 2010 in a brand new building and within 3 years had established a local and national reputation as being the highest performing sixth form college in the country, topping the Department for Education performance tables four times in the last six years and coming second for the other 2.
 This places the college consistently in the

 The Altus Education Partnership is committed to supporting local children in their academies to progress to a career, life and employment path of their choice.